-Trump pledges to 'make America great again for all Americans'
+Trump pledges a great US 'for all Americans'

 "Preston's reverence for those who have served our nation reminds us why we salute our flag, why we put our hands on our hearts for the pledge of allegiance, and why we proudly stand for the National Anthem," he said, to applause from Republican lawmakers in the crowd.

 A president's State of the Union is typically his highest-profile platform of the year, and viewership is generally higher in the first part of a presidency.
-But television ratings for the speech have steadily fallen over the decades, and Trump has shown a penchant for bypassing traditional communication channels in favor of Twitter.
+But television ratings for the speech have steadily fallen over the decades, and Trump has shown a penchant for bypassing traditional communication channels in favor of social media.

-If the State of the Union has assumed a reduced importance, however, there were no signs the White House was taking it any less seriously.
+If the State of the Union has assumed a reduced importance, however, there were no signs the White House took it any less seriously.
 For months, Trump fed handwritten notes with lines for the speech to his team of speechwriters, a White House official said.

+In his speech, Trump called on lawmakers to approve a $1.5 trillion infrastructure package and touted his work on health care and in naming a new justice to the US Supreme Court.

+Trump spoke most extensively about domestic affairs, but did reserve the final section of his address for foreign matters.
+He touted successes in battling back ISIS and again denounced the Iran nuclear deal.
+And he warned that North Korea could "very soon" be capable of threatening the US homeland with nuclear weapons.

 Trump practiced delivering the address from the Map Room on Monday, the official said.
 Trump's predecessors also rehearsed their addresses from a mock podium and teleprompter set up in the White House basement room.

-Among the items Trump plans to raise in his remarks: a trillion-dollar infrastructure plan, paid for by federal, state and private dollars; the sweeping tax cuts he signed into law late last year; and foreign policy matters, including "eye-opening" remarks on North Korea, according to a person familiar with the remarks.

-Trump also plans to advocate for a possible immigration agreement that would allow some undocumented immigrations to remain in the country.

 A team of speechwriters and top policy aides helped Trump craft his address, White House officials said.
-They included National Economic Council director Gary Cohn, National Security Adviser H.R.
+They included National Economic Council director Gary Cohn, national security adviser H.R.
 McMaster, senior policy adviser Stephen Miller and staff secretary Rob Porter.

 Trump first reviewed a draft of his State of the Union address in December, and has made handwritten edits in recent days with black felt tip pens.
 In the last several weeks, Trump has workshopped ideas for the speech or edited certain sections while in the residence at night, handing over his changes to staffers the next day.